July 3, 2019 CD Projekt is not actually working on multiple Cyberpunk games.

 Read more: Stay current on all the upcoming PC games

-More details and gameplay footage of Cyberpunk 2077 are coming soon, but in the meantime you’ve got a cosplay contest and a tabletop prequel to enjoy.
-Soon enough, we’ll be inundated with new digital Cyberpunk games to play.
+More details and gameplay footage of Cyberpunk 2077 are coming soon, but in the meantime you’ve got a cosplay contest and a tabletop prequel to enjoy, alongside several other gritty cyberpunk games on PC.